 Sample Forex Data API Integration

-Here's how to structure a connection to a forex data API:
+Here's how to structure a connection to a forex data API.
+See our API documentation for full implementation details.
+Here's how to structure a connection using WebSocket:

 import asyncio